Tim’s Favorite Places To XC

 I Love Golf (Courses, That is!)

-Some of the very best cross-country ski centers are set up on golf courses.
-As far as I’m concerned, they could skip the golf . . . though I suppose it’s something to do in the summer . . .
+Some of the very best places to XC ski are golf courses.
+As far as I’m concerned, they could skip the golf . . . (though I suppose it’s something to do in the summer . . .).
 Cross-country ski centers on golf courses (almost) always have very gentle, rolling hills and smooth trails –perfect for learning.

 Cross country skiing near Boston?
 You better believe it!
 Weston Ski Track in Weston, Mass. gets more snow in some years than some northern areas, and has snowmaking when Mother nature doesn’t cooperate.